premosystems/PSObjectMapping/README.md

 ## Example Setup

+To use PSObjectMapping, add the files in the PSObjectMapping directory, or install using [CocoaPods](http://cocoapods.org/).

 To support object mapping, you must tell PSObjectMapping which property on your XCDataModel is the object's primary key.
 An example is depicted in the screenshot below:

 ![XCode Data Model Primary Key Setup](https://raw.github.com/premosystems/PSObjectMapping/gh-pages/xcdatamodel-primary-key-screenshot.png)